The-AI-Alliance/the-ai-alliance.github.io/docs/index.markdown

           </ul>
         </td>
         <td>
           (Beginner friendly!)
-Get started with a simple and fun end to end RAG application that scrapes your website so you can ask it questions.
+Get started with a simple and fun end-to-end RAG application that scrapes your website so you can ask it questions.
         </td>
       </tr>
       <tr>